-Nadia has exhibited her work nationally and internationally in individual and group exhibitions at Zorya Fine Art, Greenwich, CT; National Academy Museum, NY, NY; 4uattro Pareti Galleria, Napoli, Italy; Art Basel week, Miami, FL; Stamford Art Association, Stamford CT; Salon Supercable de Jovenes XVI con FIA, Caracas, Venezuela; ArtLima, Lima, Peru; Pinta Art Fair, NY, NY; Macy Art Gallery at Columbia University, NY, NY; Printmaking Council of New Jersey, Branchburg, NJ; Arts West Gallery, Elon University, Elon, NC; Grady Alexis Gallery, NY, NY; Center for Contemporary Printmaking, Norwalk, CT; Museo del Juguete Antiguo, DF, Mexico; Artlink Gallery, Fort Wayne, IN, among others.
+Nadia has exhibited her work nationally and internationally in individual and group exhibitions at the National Academy Museum, NY, NY; 4uattro Pareti Galleria, Napoli, Italy; Zorya Fine Art, Greenwich, CT; Art Basel week, Miami, FL; Stamford Art Association, Stamford CT; Södertälje Konstforening, Stockholm, Sweden; Salon Supercable de Jovenes XVI con FIA, Caracas, Venezuela; ArtLima, Lima, Peru; Pinta Art Fair, NY, NY; The Hub Center for the Arts, NY, NY; Macy Art Gallery at Columbia University, NY, NY, among others.

-She has been awarded several scholarships including The Albert Hallgarten Traveling Scholarship, and she did an Artist in Residence at the Museum of Arts and Design in New York City.
-Nadia was nominated for Women to Watch 2018, National Museum of Women in the Arts, D.C. by Shannon R. Stratton, MAD’s William and Mildred Lasdon Chief Curator the Museum of Arts and Design, NY, NY.
+She has received many awards, including the VCFA Distinguished Artist Scholarship, The Albert Hallgarten Traveling Scholarship, and Artist in Residence at the Museum of Arts and Design in New York City in 2016.
+In 2018, Nadia was nominated for Women to Watch 2018, at the National Museum of Women in the Arts, DC.